Key takeaways

 • Ensuring full support and engagement from sponsors and users

-Without these, projects are unlikely to deliver value.
-But beyond the basics, there are often-overlooked strategies that can significantly reduce risk and improve outcomes.
+Without these foundations, projects are unlikely to deliver value.
+But beyond the basics, there are often-overlooked ways to reduce risk and improve outcomes.

 Scope and timetable